Public participation: Public trust

 In recent years, loss of public trust in authorities and politicians has become a widespread concern in many democratic societies.
 The relationship between citizens and local governments has weakened over the past two decades due to shortcomings in public service delivery.
-Public participation is regarded as one potential solution to the crisis in public trust and governance, particularly in the UK, Europe, and other democracies.
+Public participation is often discussed as one potential response to declining public trust and governance challenges, particularly in the UK, Europe, and other democracies.
 Establishing direct citizen participation can increase governance's effectiveness, legitimacy, and social justice.
 The idea is that public should be involved more fully in the policy process in that, authorities seek public views and participation, instead of treating the public as simply passive recipients of policy decisions.

-The underlying assumption by political theorists, social commentators, and even politicians is that public participation increase public trust in authorities, improving citizen political efficacy, enhancing democratic ideals and even improving the quality of policy decisions.
+The underlying assumption among political theorists, social commentators, and politicians is that public participation increases public trust in authorities, improving citizen political efficacy, enhancing democratic ideals and even improving the quality of policy decisions.
 However, the assumed benefits of public participation in restoring public trust are yet to be confirmed.
 Citizen participation is only sustained if citizens support it and if their involvement is actively supported by the governing body.

 Accountability

 Public participation may also be viewed as accountability enhancing.
-The argument being that public participation can be a means for the participating communities to hold public authorities accountable for implementation.
+The argument is that public participation can enable communities to hold public authorities accountable for implementation.
 In the United Kingdom citizens are used to ensure the fair and humane detention of prisoners.
 Volunteers comprise the Independent Monitoring Board that reports on the fair and humane detention of prisoners and detainees.

 Many community organizations are composed of affluent middle-class citizens with the privilege and the time to participate.
 It is well documented that low-income citizens face difficulty organizing themselves and engaging in public issues.
 Obstacles like: finding affordable childcare, getting time off of work, and access to education in public matters exacerbate the lack of participation by low-income citizens.
 To foster greater participation of all social groups, vanguard privileged classes work to bring in low-income citizens through collaboration.
 The organizations establish an incentive for participation through accessible language and friendly environments.
 This allows for an atmosphere of consensus between middle and lower-income citizens.